The danger of poisons

 Carbon monoxide poisoning and lead poisoning also pose a threat to both children and

 adults.
-Although serious reactions can occur in all cases of poisoning, most people
+Although serious reactions can happen in all cases of poisoning, most people

 are not permanently harmed if they are treated right away.

-More than 90% of all poison exposures occur in the home.
+More than 90% of all poison exposures happen in the home.
 Among children ages 5 and

-under, 57% of poison exposures are by nonmedicine products, such as cosmetics, cleaning
+under, 57% of poison exposures are by nonmedicine products.
+These include cosmetics,

-substances, plants, pesticides, and art supplies.
-Forty-three percent are by medicines.
+cleaning substances, plants, pesticides, and art supplies.
+Forty-three percent are

-Most poisonings occur when parents are not paying close attention or watching children
+Most poisonings happen when parents are not paying close attention or watching children

 as closely as usual.
 Calls to poison control centers peak between 4 p.m. and 10 p.m.